Ochlology

 Gulf of Mexico; yet those waters off the coast of

-Louisiana and Florida simply follow the physics of their immediate
+Louisiana and Florida are merely conforming to the physical laws governing their immediate

 surroundings.
 One can imagine the billions of water molecules saying